 It is true: art journaling is the next up-and-coming devotional trend.
 It encourages individuality and practically begs to be shared on Instagram.

-Check out Google Images’ display of Western medieval artwork, and you will find that nearly all of it illustrates some aspect of the Bible.
-Individuals and churches throughout time have celebrated the power of art and illustration to add a profound new dimension to worship.
+Check out Google Images’ display of Western medieval artwork, and you will find that nearly all of it is biblically inspired.
+Individuals and churches throughout time have celebrated the power of art and illustration in worship.

 However, artistic interpretation of the Bible has existed for centuries, if not millennia.

-Art journaling also gives the reader freedom to fill the Bible’s pages with illustrations of any style that they choose.
+Art journaling also gives the reader freedom to fill the Bible’s pages with illustrations of any style they want.
 Not every journaler needs to follow the millennial hand-lettering trends cluttering the news feeds of Instagram or Pinterest.
-Timeless watercolor painting and traditional calligraphy are equally powerful approaches to art journaling and remind us of the unchanging nature of the words of God.
+Timeless watercolor painting and traditional calligraphy are equally powerful approaches to art journaling and are a beautiful reminder of the unchanging nature of the words of God.